 • “This is a faster and more secure way to validate a passenger’s health credentials than the existing protocols, speeding up both the airport check-in process and the immigration entry process into Singapore,” SIA said in a press release yesterday announcing the launch of the trial.

-• Under the trial, travellers on SIA flights from Jakarta or Kuala Lumpur who take their COVID-19 tests at specific clinics in the two cities will be presented with either a digital or paper health certificate with a QR code.
+• Under the trial, travellers on SIA flights from Jakarta or Kuala Lumpur who take a COVID-19 test at specific clinics in the two cities will be presented with either a digital or paper health certificate with a QR code.

 • Airport check-in staff and Singapore’s immigration authority can then scan the code with the app to verify the authenticity of those certificates and check if flyers meet travel requirements.